City & county governments

 The Bothell City Council is a seven-member, policy-making body that governs city government.
-Each council member has equal decision-making powers and City Council meets three times each month (except August).
+Each council member has equal decision-making powers, and the council meets three times each month (except August).
 All Bothell City Council positions are four-year terms.
 Council member positions are non-partisan, part-time positions.

 King County Council

 The Metropolitan King County Council, oversees the second largest government and the most populous county in Washington State.
-Each of the nine members of the King County Council represents a geographical district of about 217,000 residents.
-Councilmembers are elected on a non-partisan basis and serve four-year terms.
+Each of the nine members of the King County Council represents a geographical district of approx. 217,000 residents.
+Council members are elected on a non-partisan basis and serve four-year terms.

 - the criminal justice system of prosecutors and public defenders, District and Superior Courts, juvenile detention and adult jails;